Practice Groups and Client Sectors:Intellectual Property, Litigation, Technology, International, FinTech, Cryptocurrencies, and Blockchain

 - Hologic Inc. v.
 SenoRx, Inc. (N.D.
 Cal.) – Represented Hologic in patent infringement litigation involving interstitial brachytherapy technology.
 After a trial defeat, Hologic obtained a successful ruling from the Court of Appeals for the Federal Circuit on appeal reversing the district court's claim construction.
 Hologic, Inc.v.
 SenoRx, Inc., 639 F.3d 1329 (Fed.
 Cir.
 2011).

 - Motorola Solutions v.
-Hytera Communications (D.N.J): Representing Hytera, a leading Chinese radio manufacturer, in antitrust monopolization claims (including SEPs) against Motorola Solutions.
+Hytera Communications (D.N.J) – Represented Hytera, a leading Chinese radio manufacturer, in antitrust monopolization claims (including SEPs) against Motorola Solutions.

 - Edens v.
 Olight USA et al. (N.D.
-IL) – Representing Olight USA in a product liability litigation about its flashlight in the Illinois district court.
+Ill / C.D.Ill) – Representing Olight USA in a product liability litigation about its flashlight in the Illinois district court.

-Filed IPRs on behalf of JPMorgan Chase and American Express against Grecia patents.
-Forced Grecia to settle shortly afterwards.
+- Filed IPRs on behalf of JPMorgan Chase and American Express against Grecia patents.
+Forced Grecia to settle shortly afterward.

 - Moderator, "Patent Operation and Monetarization,” in China Intellectual Property & Innovation Summit 2019, April 18-19 2019: Shanghai, China

 - Speaker, “US ITC 337 Rule Changes and How to Respond in Patent and Trade Secret Cases,” Cross-Border Litigation and Compliance Strategies for Taiwan 2019, Annual White & Case Legal Symposium, November 6, 8, 2018; Taiwan, China.

 - Speaker, “US 337 Investigation Recent Rule Changes and Litigation Strategy,” in China Intellectual Property & Innovation Summit 2018, November 1-2, 2018; Shenzhen, China.